nats-io/nats-architecture-and-design/adr/ADR-37.md

    - pending byte count reaches threshold
 2. If yes, publish a new pull request and add request's `batch` and `max_bytes` to pending messages and bytes counters.
-3. Check if new message is available.
+3. Check if a new message is available.
    - if yes, go to #4
    - if not, go to #1
 4. Reset the heartbeat timer.
 5. Verify the type of message:
-   - if message is a heartbeat message, go to #1
+   - if the message is a heartbeat message, go to #1
-   - if message is a user message, handle it (return or execute callback) and subtract 1 message from pending message count and message size from pending bytes count and go to #1
+   - if the message is a user message, handle it (return or execute callback) and subtract one message from pending message count and message size from pending bytes count and go to #1
-   - if message is an error, go to #6
+   - if the message is an error, go to #6
 6. Verify error type:
    - if message contains `Nats-Pending-Messages` and `Nats-Pending-Bytes` headers, go to #7
-   - verify if error should be terminal based on [Status handling](#status-handling), then issue a warning/error (if required) and conclude the call if necessary.
+   - verify if the error should be terminal based on [Status handling](#status-handling), then issue a warning/error (if required) and conclude the call if necessary.
 7. Read the values of `Nats-Pending-Messages` and `Nats-Pending-Bytes` headers.
 8. Subtract the values from pending messages count and pending bytes count respectively.